 The war in Vietnam began long before Lyndon Johnson's Presidency and ended in 1975, years after he left office.
 But for many Americans, it is the event most closely associated with Johnson's years in the White House.
 Of the millions of files, thousands of photos and recordings, and hundreds of films housed in our library, a substantial number relate to America's presence in Vietnam.
-Click on the first photograph to view the entire slideshow.

 Online resources on the LBJ Library website pertaining to Vietnam

 The images, speeches, letters and videos in this online exhibit provide an overview of President Johnson's perspective on the Vietnam conflict.
 Researchers who need additional resources will find guidelines for more extensive inquiry here.

 Lyndon Johnson's Daily Diary

 Lyndon Johnson’s secretaries began compiling the Daily Diary in 1959, when he was the Senate Majority Leader.
 As meetings and telephone calls occurred, the secretary “working” the Diary would note them.
 White House staff who worked closely with the President frequently entered the Oval Office without the visit being noted in the Diary.
 The secretaries frequently included their own observations in the Diary, and entries may include brief quotes from the President's conversations, narratives describing the President's trips and activities at the LBJ Ranch, anecdotal information, and descriptions of the President's reactions to people and events.
 Our website features an Interactive Daily Diary, a Daily Diary exhibit of 50 significant days in the Johnson administration, and the complete Daily Diary from 1959-1969:

 - The Interactive Daily Diary entry on Tuesday, August 4, 1964 features links to documents, photos, video, and telephone recordings for the day of the second alleged North Vietnamese attacks of U.S. ships in the Gulf of Tonkin.